spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 # Overview

-Live migration is a process in which a running virtual machine (VM) moves to another cluster node while the guest workload continues to run.
+Live migration is a process in which a running virtual machine (VM) is moved to another cluster node while the guest workload continues to run.
 During live migration, the VM remains accessible.
+Live migration is used for rolling upgrades.
+By default, ``spec.template.spec.evictionStrategy`` is set to ``LiveMigrate``.

 Successful live migrations rely on appropriately configured storage and networking and must be enabled as a feature gate.
 Live migration is enabled by default in the ``feature-gates`` field of the kubevirt configuration file in the Spectro VM Dashboard pack.
 Refer to [Feature Gates](/vm-management#featuregates).